-Steven Jonas, MD, MPH
+Steven Jonas, MD, MPH, MS, FNYAS

 He holds a B.A. from Columbia College (1958), an M.D. from the Harvard Medical School (1962), an M.P.H. from the Yale School of Medicine (1967), and an M.S. in Health Management from the Wagner School of New York University (1997).
-He also studied at the London School of Economics (1964-65) and the Touro College Law Center (1985-86).
-He interned at the Lenox Hill Hospital in New York City (1962-62) and took his residency in Preventive Medicine/Public Health in the New York City Department of Health (1965-67).
-He is board certified in Preventive Medicine.
-During 1967-71, he worked for the City of New York in several capacities, including as Director of Ambulatory Care at the Morrisania City Hospital Affiliation of the Montefiore Medical Center.
+He also studied at the University College of London and the London School of Economics (1963-65), and the Touro College Law Center (Long Island, NY, 1985-86).
+He interned at the Lenox Hill Hospital in New York City (1962-63) and took his residency in Preventive Medicine/Public Health in the New York City Department of Health 1965-67.
+He is Board Certified in Preventive Medicine.
+During 1967-71, he worked for the City of New York in several capacities in the Health, and then Health and Hospitals, Departments.
 From April, 1971 until Jan.
-3, 2014, Dr. Jonas was Assistant Professor, Associate Professor, and then Professor (from 1983) of Preventive Medicine at Stony Brook, and from 2004, Professor in the Program in Public Health.
-He has also held academic positions as an Adjunct Associate Professor of Medical Education at the Texas College of Osteopathic Medicine (1980-85) and an Adjunct Professor of Legal Education at the Touro Law Center (1998-2005).
+3, 2014, Dr. Jonas was: Assistant Professor, Associate Professor, and then Professor (from 1983), of Preventive Medicine at Stony Brook Medicine, and also, from 2004 until retirement, Professor in the Program in Public Health, at Stony Brook.
+He is presently Professor Emeritus of the Renaissance School of Medicine at Stony Brook University, New York

-He is a Fellow of the New York Academy of Sciences (elected), the American College of Preventive Medicine, the American Public Health Association, the New York Academy of Medicine, and the Royal Society of Medicine (UK).
-He is a Past President of the Association of Teachers of Preventive Medicine, a past member of the New York State Board for Medicine, and a past Associate Editor of Preventive Medicine (1983-2005).
 In 1982, he was awarded the Founders’ Medal by the Texas College of Osteopathic Medicine, University of North Texas (Ft.
-Worth).
-In 2006 he received the Duncan Clark Award for lifetime achievement from the Association for Prevention Teaching and Research.
+Worth, TX).
+In 2006 he received the Duncan Clark Award for Lifetime Achievement from the Association for Prevention Teaching and Research.
 In 2008 he received the Faculty Recognition Award of the Graduate Program in Public Health, Stony Brook University.
 In 2010 he received the Distinguished Alumni Award from the Yale School of Public Health.
-In 2011 he received the Certificate of Recognition for Outstanding Service, United University Professions, Health Science Center Chapter, Stony Brook University.
-In 2016 was selected as an Honored Member for the “Top Doctors Honors Edition of Trademark Who’s Who.”
-In 2019 he received the “Albert Nelson Marquis Lifetime Achievement Award” from The Marquis Who’s Who Publications Board.
-In 2020 he received the “Top Doctor 2020” award form The Global Directory of Who’s Who.
+In 2015 he received a Certificate of Appreciation from the American Medical Athletics Association Journal, for service as Editor-in-Chief, 2003-2015.
+In 2019 he received the “Albert Nelson Marquis Lifetime Achievement Award” from The Marquis Who’s Who Publications Board, and appears in The Marquis Who’s Who in the World for 2021-2022.

 2. Medical Mystery: The Training of Doctors in the United States (New York: WW Norton, 1978) was the first book on medical education that proposed organizing its content around the observed health and health care needs and priorities of the people, using student-centered problem-based learning as the primary pedagogical method for delivering that content.

 4. Triathloning for Ordinary Mortals (New York: WW Norton, 1986; Updated and Expanded edition, 1999, 20th anniversary 2nd ed., 2006) was the first book on the sport written expressly for novices and purely recreational triathletes.
-It has been referred to as one of the best-selling triathlon books ever.

-6. In my book The “I-Don't-Eat-but-I-Can't-Lose” Weight-Loss Program (co-written with Virginia Aronson, New York: Rawson/Macmillan, 1989), I presented my “diet-induced/low-calorie hypothesis" to partially illuminate the natural history of overweight.
+6. In my book The “I-Don't-Eat-but-I-Can't-Lose” Weight-Loss Program (co-written with Virginia Aronson, New York: Rawson/Macmillan, 1989), I presented my “diet-induced/low-calorie-overweight hypothesis" to partially illuminate the natural history of overweight.
 At the time I developed it, it was an original contribution to the field of weight management.

 7. In my book Take Control of Your Weight (co-written with the Editors of Consumers Reports Books, Yonkers, NY: CRB, 1993) I presented the "Four Pathways" general hypothesis to partially illuminate the natural history of weight-gain/weight-loss.
 It was also an original contribution to the field of weight management.